Investing in Indian Real Estate Investment Trusts (REITs): All You Need to Know

 REITs are investment vehicles that allow individuals to invest in income-generating real estate properties, similar to mutual funds for real estate.
 These trusts own, manage, and generate income from a portfolio of real estate assets, such as commercial buildings, malls, or residential properties.
 Investors purchase shares in the REIT, entitling them to a portion of the income and potential appreciation of the real estate properties.

-What conditions must a company meet to be recognised as a REIT?
+How does a company qualify as a REIT?

 To qualify as a REIT, the company must adhere to the following conditions: